laugonr/class-project-proposal/add-commit-push/README.md

 ## Credit

-ChatGPT is used for the command-line argument parsing section.
-Eric Pouge In-Class Demo
+ChatGPT is used for the command-line argument parsing section and Eric Pouge In-Class Demo